 When you’re selling a software solution that most organizations haven’t ever heard of or seen before, you spend a lot of time evangelizing.
 You spend a lot of time asking a set of foundation questions.
 What is the software?
 Why would someone need it?
 What does it actually do?
 How is it different than project management?
 Why would I want to spend money on it?

 Software raising your company valuation?
 Seems like quite a lofty benefit from enterprise software.
 But we’ve heard it a few times, and it’s really an amazing benefit of being smarter with funding, budget, and portfolio decisions.
-And it’s all about cutting out the “fat” in a large portfolio, especially in IT.
+And it’s all about cutting out the “fat” in a large portfolio.

 And that’s where valuation comes in.
 The fundamental equation in valuing an organization is “efficiency ratio”, that is, comparing the revenue that comes in to the resources going out.
-And on the IT side, it’s nearly all “resources going out”.
 If you can find and eliminate the 10% of resources that are being expended unnecessarily, that’s a MAJOR improvement on the bottom line.
 And a major improvement on valuation.
 To our customers in the financial services and products industries, valuations go a long way towards bonuses and compensation.

 So find the fat.
 Find the inefficiency.
 And find the higher valuation.